bghira/SimpleTuner/TUTORIAL.md

 ## Additional Notes

 For more details, consult the [INSTALL](/INSTALL.md) and [OPTIONS](/OPTIONS.md) documents or the [DATALOADER](/documentation/DATALOADER.md) information page for specific details on the dataset config file.

+### Single-subject fine-tuning (Dreambooth)

+See [DREAMBOOTH](/documentation/DREAMBOOTH.md) for a breakdown on how Dreambooth training can be configured in SimpleTuner.